signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

 [related GitHub feature request issue](https://github.com/signalfx/splunk-otel-collector-chart/issues/891).

 ## Network explorer

+**NOTE:** Network Explorer related features should be considered to have an ALPHA maturity level and be experimental.
+There may be breaking changes or Network Explorer features may be replaced entirely with a better alternative in the future.

 [Network explorer](network-explorer-architecture.md) allows you to collect network telemetry for ingest and analysis.
 This telemetry is sent to the Open Telemetry Collector Gateway.
 To enable the network explorer, set the `enabled` flag to `true`
 ```yaml